 As the waiver request makes clear, the only way to introduce incompatible technologies is by band fragmentation.
 5GAA seeks an initial fragmentation in this waiver request and indicates it will seek a further fragmentation for “much more spectrum in the 5.9 GHz band” in the near future via a rulemaking petition.

-By contrast, the IEEE 802.11 NGV amendment (also referred to as IEEE 802.11bd) will be compatible with DSRC.
+By contrast, the future IEEE 802.11 NGV amendment (also referred to as IEEE P802.11bd) will be compatible with DSRC.
 The scope of the NGV amendment includes the following key requirements:

 This amendment shall provide interoperability, coexistence, backward compatibility, and fairness with deployed OCB (Outside the Context of a BSS) devices.

+The term “OCB” was introduced in the amendment IEEE Std 802.11p, which specified “Wireless Access in Vehicular Environments” and was later incorporated into IEEE Std 802.11.
+The OCB specifications with IEEE Std 802.11 continue to support DSRC-compatible operation.

-NGV devices will be capable of communicating interoperable with DSRC devices.
-NGV devices will also be capable of fair coexistence with DSRC devices in the same channel, and therefore it can be introduced with no band fragmentation.
-The SAE DSRC Technical Committee recently liaised to the IEEE 802.11 NGV Task Group to say that the combination of a capability for interoperability and fair same-channel co-existence “form the basis for a seamless evolution strategy from IEEE 802.11p [DSRC] to IEEE 802.11 NGV and beyond.”
+NGV devices will be capable of communicating interoperably with DSRC devices.
+NGV devices will also be capable of fair coexistence with DSRC devices in the same channel, and therefore NGV can be introduced with no band fragmentation.
+The SAE DSRC Technical Committee recently communicated to the IEEE 802.11 NGV Task Group to say that the combination of a capability for interoperability and fair same-channel co-existence “form the basis for a seamless evolution strategy from IEEE 802.11p [DSRC] to IEEE 802.11 NGV and beyond.”

-The IEEE 802.11 NGV amendment scope also requires that it provide for both improved communication performance (rate, sensitivity), as promised by C-V2X, and for support of new use cases such as localization.
+The IEEE 802.11 NGV amendment scope also requires that it provide for both improved communication performance (rate and sensitivity), as promised by C-V2X, and for support of new use cases such as localization.

 Technology evolution is a means to an end, for improved performance and new use cases, not an end in itself.
-Evolution in the ad hoc V2X domain is inherently more difficult than in traditional wireless domains like cellular, due to the unmanaged and direct communication between devices (no base station to mediate across generations) and to the relatively long-life times of on-board and roadside units.
+Evolution in the ad hoc V2X domain is inherently more difficult than in traditional wireless domains like cellular, due to the unmanaged and direct communication between devices (with no base station to mediate across generations) and to the relatively long lifetimes of on-board and roadside units.
 If not implemented thoughtfully, evolution can increase costs (e.g. by requiring investment in multiple incompatible technologies), decrease benefits (e.g. by duplicating services in fragmented spectrum), and provide a disincentive to automakers and road authorities to deploy V2X.
 The concept of evolution promoted by the 5GAA waiver request suffers from these disadvantages.
-By contrast, we think that the approach to evolution underway in the IEEE P802.11 NGV amendment increases the incentive to deploy DSRC today and IEEE P802.11 NGV in the future: it protects the value of DSRC investments through interoperability and fair, same-channel coexistence, it does not require investment in multiple incompatible technologies, and it does not diminish the value of the spectrum by fragmentation for duplicated services.
+By contrast, we think that the approach to evolution underway in the IEEE P802.11bd NGV amendment increases the incentive to deploy DSRC today and IEEE P802.11 NGV in the future: it protects the value of DSRC investments through interoperability and fair, same-channel coexistence, it does not require investment in multiple incompatible technologies, and it does not diminish the value of the spectrum by fragmentation for duplicated services.

 The concept of evolution represented by the 5GAA waiver request is contrary to the public good and is a further reason to reject the petition.